bhattak/ReactNative-todo/README.md

 ## How to run the app
-You must have expo cli installed on your machine. go into the projet directory and run the following commands npm start or expo start
+You must have expo cli installed on your machine. go into the projet directory and run the following commands /nnpm start or expo start